 You're bright, creative, and eager to be a storyteller.
 Maybe you already shoot video, write screenplays, report for the school paper, blog, vlog, or host an online music program.
 Even if you're just beginning the journey, the Academy of Media Production can be your gateway.

 AMP presents the theory, technical instruction, and practical application to develop a student’s abilities as an effective storyteller.
-Everyone spends the first four days of the program in the Skills Training session and will select three of the following five workshop options - Digital Filmmaking, Video Field Production, TV Studio Production, Effects Editing, or Radio.
-Each of these workshops are five-day sessions.
+Everyone spends the first four days of the program in the Skills Training session and will select three of the following five workshop options - Filmmaking, Field Production, TV Studio Production, Visual Effects, or Radio.
+Every workshop is a five-day session.

 Every student begins their AMP experience in the Skills Workshop.
 Students learn about story structure and the pre-production, production, and post production processes.
 They also begin training with the camera, audio, and lighting equipment they'll use, as well as their postproduction editing tools.